A little more than a month ago, I got a text message from Ashar, who was out with her dad, Chris.

 After a lot of research and discussion, it sounds like we will have a generally HO-scale setup.
 The train will definitely be that size, and the rest of our things will be… close.
 My parents and I actually had an HO train platform when I was growing up, and I still have some houses and a railroad station with our Christmas decorations!

-Meanwhile, we’ve found a space in our finished basement rec room that will likely be home to our train platform, and Chris and Sarah have chosen a layout – one train in a loop, with scenery inside its and outside its loop, then another train in a loop outside that, with scenery on the outside of it as well.
+Meanwhile, we’ve found a space in our finished basement rec room that will likely be home to our train platform, and Chris and Ashar have chosen a layout – one train in a loop, with scenery inside its and outside its loop, then another train in a loop outside that, with scenery on the outside of it as well.
 (As some of us like the train part better and some of us are more into the scenery, this should offer a lot for everyone to enjoy!)

-Sarah and Chris have decided they’re going to use what is called True-Track, which is essentially track that sits on a gravel bed so that you don’t have to lay anything beneath it on your foundation.
-They’ve been eyeing up trains, as well; Sarah’s preference is the slightly more modern-looking diesel locomotives, like this one, not coal-powered trains.
+Ashar and Chris have decided they’re going to use what is called True-Track, which is essentially track that sits on a gravel bed so that you don’t have to lay anything beneath it on your foundation.
+They’ve been eyeing up trains, as well; Ashar’s preference is the slightly more modern-looking diesel locomotives, like this one, not coal-powered trains.
 She also wants them to make noise and light up, so we have to figure that out, too.

 So what’s next?
-Chris and Sarah need to measure their space and figure out what they’re going to start building on.
+Chris and Ashar need to measure their space and figure out what they’re going to start building on.
 And then… we start with a cemetery called Maluhia and build from there!

 I’m sure there will be many posts to come in the future, but for today, I wanted a chance to show off our new family cemetery.